What is the VHP?

 How does an ingredient get VHP approval?

 Ingredients are a little trickier.
 In order to get an ingredient approved you must fill out their online application for new ingredients.
-On this form it asks about the safety (not about the efficacy or intended use) of a substance, as well as its history of use in modern and ancient medicine.
+On this form it asks about the safety, efficacy, and intended use of a substance, as well as its history of use in modern and ancient medicine (BUT you are not allowed to state what the intended uses are on the product).
 Ingredient applications are extensive and can take several days to fill out thoroughly.
 However, for it to become approved can take over a year!
-This means that businesses, especially small businesses, that have a natural product and finds out about the VHP program that needs to get an ingredient registered can easily go out of business before their application is even looked at.
-It’s scary to wrap your head around what that implies.
+This means that businesses, especially small businesses, that have a natural product and find out about the VHP program that needs to get an ingredient registered can easily go out of business before their application is even looked at.
+It is scary to wrap your head around what that implies.
 Imagine selling a product for years, you have done the research and you know it is safe.
 You find out about the VHP program and must stop selling until your ingredients are approved.
 Are you able to go an entire year without selling?
 Because this program takes such an extended period of time it puts businesses at risk.

 Does VHP approval mean a product is safe?